Suryanshm000/MicroSocial/README.md

 # MicroSocial
+I have deployed my Web App on Heroku server you can access through the link.

+Here is the link for MicroSocial : https://microsocial.herokuapp.com

 # For local host
 Pre-requisites including Git, Python 3.4x or newer with pip.
 To obtain the blank site on local host, these are the steps to follow: